appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 ## 3. Test your provider

-After you finished adding your new provider to Appwrite, you should be able to see it in your Appwrite console.
+After you have finished adding your new provider to Appwrite, you should be able to see it in your Appwrite console.
 Navigate to 'Project > Users > Providers' and check your new provider's settings form.

 > To start Appwrite console from the source code, you can simply run `docker compose up -d'.